 Peru would make unforgettable destination for a wedding.
 Although be warned, the process is laborious if you are not a Peruvian national.
 We would recommend getting formally married in the UK, and then having a post-marriage celebration/blessing in Peru.
 It means you avoid the endless paperwork and can have a more relaxed time.
+There’s lots of venues to hold your wedding celebrations, including The Sumaq Machu Picchu Hotel and The Belmond Palacio Nazarenas.
 Nonetheless, if you have your heart set on formally marrying in Peru, this is what you need to do:

 - Firstly, you will need to get an affidavit stating that it is legal for you and your partner to wed.

 - To organise the affidavit, you will have to fill out and complete the affidavit form (found online) and bring it to the UK embassy or consulate in Lima.
 You will need to bring the documents listed below, including the £50 fee (converted into Peruvian currency).
 Bear in mind that both you and your partner will need your own individual affidavit.

 - Once this affidavit has been approved by the British embassy, you will need to get it legalised (certified as genuine) by the local Peruvian authorities.
 This document will also have to be translated into Spanish by a professional translator.

 - Only civil ceremonies are certified as being legal, so if you’d like to get married in a church, you will first have to get married in the town hall.

 - For big cities like Lima or Cusco, it is possible that you will have to have a medical check up (for AIDS primarily) before marrying.